luan007/proj-pa-simcity/README.md

 Note: No proprietary technology related to / developed by PingAn group is used or included.
-Code is for educational use only, please do not reuse / repurpose in other commercial projects.